 When deciding which college to attend, cost will undoubtedly be a big factor.
 Taking on any kind of debt—including student loan debt—has a lasting impact on your life and may hold you back from future financial stability.
 In contrast, an education has a lasting positive impact on your life and leads to a higher lifetime income.
 Taking on some debt may be a necessary part of investing in an education, but figuring out how much is worthwhile, and what type of loans to take on, can be a tricky balance.
-According to the White House, 71% of people who earn a bachelor’s degree graduate with debt.

 When taking out college loans, it is important to consider what your monthly payments will be when you graduate, and whether your chosen career path is likely to earn enough to cover those while living comfortably.
 The goal is to make sure that your student loans don’t become a lifelong burden that prevent you from saving for things like a home or retirement.